RadhikaNA/front_desk_system/README.md

   ```
   http://localhost:3001
   ```

-## Notes
-- Backend seeds a default user: **username: admin**, **password: password123**.
-- Backend seeds two sample doctors.
-- For quick API testing use Postman to call backend endpoints at http://localhost:3001
-- The project is intentionally minimal to satisfy assignment requirements; extend it as needed.
+* The project is intentionally minimal to satisfy assignment requirements; extend it as needed.

 Snapshots